Your Party (UK): Membership launch dispute

 PoliticsHome reported that a split was now "inevitable" according to "several" party sources while some external observers speculated about the collapse of the project.
-Those of Corbyn's allies who spoke to BBC News and to the Middle East Eye did not believe reconciliation was likely but claimed that the party building process would follow the agreed schedule, with key decisions left to members at the November conference, while The Independent reported that insiders expected the dispute resolution to require time and Sky News said mediation efforts were under way.
-Corbyn's former policy director Andrew Fisher and The Guardian journalist Owen Jones both warned that a prolonged dispute would lead to a transfer of support to the Green Party, and former Corbyn spokesman Matt Zarb-Cousin called on Corbyn and Sultana to both join the Green Party.
+Corbyn allies who spoke to BBC News and to the Middle East Eye did not believe reconciliation was likely but claimed that the party building process would follow the agreed schedule, with key decisions left to members at the November conference.
+Corbyn's former policy director Andrew Fisher and The Guardian journalist Owen Jones both warned that a prolonged dispute would lead to a transfer of support to the Green Party, and Corbyn's former spokesman Matt Zarb-Cousin called on Corbyn and Sultana to both join the Green Party.
 The Guardian reported on the following day that the "public split" contributed to a "surge" in the Green Party membership, with the party gaining over 1,400 members in 24 hours.

 On 19 September, Sultana wrote she had instructed defamation lawyers to take action against the authors of "false and defamatory statements" concerning her launch of the membership portal, and described the "attacks" as "baseless" and "politically-motivated".
-On 20 September, Jamie Driscoll, Andrew Feinstein and Beth Winter, the directors of MOU Operations Ltd, published a letter saying they had "tried to mediate between Jeremy and Zarah for some weeks" and "demanded a meeting [to which one side had] not responded despite multiple attempts", and promising to communicate a mechanism for refunds.
+On 20 September, Jamie Driscoll, Andrew Feinstein and Beth Winter, the directors of MoU Operations Ltd, published a letter saying they had "tried to mediate between Jeremy and Zarah for some weeks" and "demanded a meeting [to which one side had] not responded despite multiple attempts", and promising to communicate a mechanism for refunds.
 On 21 September, Sultana announced in a further statement she would desist from legal action "as an act of good faith" and was "determined to reconcile" during ongoing talks with Corbyn.

-On 19 September, a group of organisers claiming to represent the grassroots of the party, calling themselves 'Our Party', mounted an attempt to take over the organisation.
-They released a statement and open letter calling for the appointment of an independent handover team separate from the current factions at the helm of the party, which would hold an election for a 'committee of founding stewards'.
-The group said that the six MPs involved would be barred from campaigning.
-As of 20 September, the open letter had over 4,000 signatures.
-Sultana posted on social media in support of the open letter, saying that a popular takeover was "what [she had] been fighting for from the start".